forta-network/docs/docs/scanner-pools.md

 ## Introduction

 A scanner pool contains a group of nodes that scan a specific chain.
-Each pools belongs to a specific owner and is minted as an NFT (ERC-721) upon registration.
+Each pool belongs to a specific owner and is minted as an NFT (ERC-721) upon registration.
 These pools require the operators to deposit a total amount of stake which covers the minimum-per-scan-node amount for each node.

 When registering any node to a pool, make sure to stake this minimum amount of **2500 FORT** on the pool first.